 Like with many Eno River State Park trails, this one will run across the river from another trail.
 In this case, Bobbit Hole Trail (and Cole Mill Trail, too) runs across from the Laurel Bluffs Trail (also, part of the Mountains to Sea Trail).

 Read More: Outdoor Things to Do in Durham

 1 Mile Loop (Yellow Circle Blaze)

-Cole Mill Trail is one of the easiest and most scenic hikes in Eno River State Park.
+Cole Mill Trail is one of the easiest and best trails in Eno River State Park.
 There’s a little bit of incline, descent, and roots along the way.